Urbauer Fishing Lodge Historic District

-Urbauer Fishing Lodge Historic District, also known as the Mozark Club and Windsor Estates Mental Health Facility, is a national historic district located at Fulton, Callaway County, Missouri.
+Urbauer Fishing Lodge Historic District, also known as the Mozark Club and Windsor Estates Mental Health Facility, is a national historic district located near Roach, Camden County, Missouri.
 It encompasses five contributing buildings, one contributing site, and one contributing structure constructed by St. Louis industrialist Hugo Urbauer as a private fishing retreat.

 It was developed about 1930, and includes the main lodge, a Bungalow style house, a seven-vehicle garage, pumphouse, a set of 83 concrete stairs leading down to the Niangua River, and a small concrete storage building.
 The main lodge is a one- to two-story building constructed of sandstone, limestone and cinderblock.
 It as a gable roof with wide overhanging eaves.

 It was listed on the National Register of Historic Places in 2006.